 18:86 Then, when he (Alexander the Great) reached the setting-place of the sun, he found that it sets in a spring of black mud and found, by it, a people.
 We said: “O Dhul-Qarnayn, either you punish them or show them kindness.”

-This is where you have to depend on an Islamic scholar to reconcile for the untrained mind the apparent contradiction, and to explain the ostensible nonsense.
+This is where one must depend on an Islamic scholar to reconcile, for the untrained mind, the apparent contradiction, and to explain the ostensible nonsense.

-Hadiths being hearsay evidence collected over two centuries after Muhammad’s passing cannot be expected to have the clarity and easy to follow structure of verses from the Koran.
-The process by which the strength or weakness of a hadith is arrived at is considered the Science of Hadith.
+Hadiths, hearsay evidence collected over two centuries after Muhammad’s passing, cannot be expected to possess the clarity and easy-to-follow structure of verses from the Koran.
+The process by which the strength or weakness of a hadith is assessed is considered the Science of Hadith.
 The process, which involves the weighing of hearsay evidence to establish a level of credibility for the transmitters, has little in common with the type of empirical proof required in the physical sciences.
-What Islam considers a scientific method is really a methodology which looks mostly at provenance to establish the validity of a statement made by Muhammad.
+What Islam considers a scientific method is really a methodology that mainly examines provenance to establish the validity of a statement made by Muhammad.